 “Failure of the American Dream” was then shown in Raleigh, North Carolina, USA, at the Contemporary Art Museum of Raleigh.
 It marks the first time that this work has exhibited on American soil.
 This was powerful for the artist, as the piece was originally intended to illuminate European and other foreign audiences about the wealth disparity that many communities face in the United States.
 Showing “Failure of the American Dream” in the US enabled a more personal and intimate discussion.
 This exhibition brought together the sculptural installation, the multi-channel video installation, as well as a sound installation created by DJ Pain1, to simulate in an ambient way the anxiety of life on the streets.

-The Valley Homeless Healthcare Program is a grant funded program with staff providing medical care to more than 7,000 homeless patients a year.
-Their mobile unit, along with the physicians, nurses, mental health experts and outreach workers, visits The Jungle every week.
+The Valley Homeless Healthcare Program is a grant-funded program with staff providing medical care to more than 7,000 homeless patients a year.
+Their mobile unit, along with the physicians, nurses, mental health experts, and outreach workers visit The Jungle every week.
 They offer medical services from the unit and go into the encampment to offer survival kits.
 Those needs surpass that of the mobile unit are driven to their local clinic, where they have a full medical and psychiatric staff.